VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**May 8th, 2024**.
+**June 12th, 2024**.

 The challenge for the next webinar is about platform trial designs.
-Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-05-08).
+Details can be found [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2024/2024-06-12).

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays